-When a movie is complete, the producer submits a list of final credits to the WGA, and gives a copy of the final script to all writes involved.
-If any writers disagree with these credits, he can file for arbitration.
+When a movie is complete, the producer submits a list of final credits to the WGA, and gives a copy of the final script to all writers involved.
+If any writers disagree with these credits, they can file for arbitration.
 (Arbitration is automatically triggered if the director or any producers are credited in any writing capacity.)

 In arbitration, WGA members review all drafts of the script, and determine credits based on a formula.
 The basics for “screenplay” credit, from the WGA’s screen credits policy: